LakeinLove/Mage-The-Awakening/Mage The Awakening/Mage Society/Orders/Mysterium.md

   - Mystagogues
   - Mystagogue
 ---
-_The Mysterium, a religion dedicated to magic itself whose adherents aggressively seek out Mysteries for their own enlightenment before storing them for safekeeping from the world._
+_The Mysterium, a religion dedicated to magic itself whose adherents aggressively seek out [[Mystery|Mysteries]] for their own enlightenment before storing them for safekeeping from the world._

 ## Magic is alive

 The world is Fallen, but wondrous.
 Pure truth from the Supernal drifts downward, fragmenting from exposure to the Abyss.
-The driven and elect must track down this knowledge to glean true wisdom, separating Supernal wheat from Fallen chaff.
+The driven and elect must track down this knowledge to glean true [[Wisdom]], separating Supernal wheat from Fallen chaff.
 Contemporary mages piece together the past, and in doing so forge a future.  \
-This pursuit of Gnosis holds together the Mysterium — if mystic lore is the currency of the Awakened, none are richer than Mystagogues.
+This pursuit of [[Gnosis]] holds together the Mysterium — if mystic lore is the currency of the Awakened, none are richer than Mystagogues.
 They scour crypts, decipher forgotten languages, and scrutinize myth cycles for signs of sorcery, retrieving and hoarding knowledge that sundered and fragmented from crossing the Abyss.

 Mystagogues battle against Pancryptia, the tendency of sorcery to actively hide itself amidst the cultural detritus of the Fallen World.
-They work to foster academia, instilling the intellectual discipline and rigor needed for the Awakened to sift through the Fallen World for pearls of Supernal wisdom.
+They work to foster academia, instilling the intellectual discipline and rigor needed for the Awakened to sift through the Fallen World for pearls of Supernal [[Wisdom]].
 The World is Fallen and damaged, but Mystagogues scrutinize with singular focus.
 Two open secrets propel their questioning natures: One, that magic itself is alive and active in the world; and two, that anything living can be healed.

-**Mages join the Mysterium** to proactively seek out the Mysteries, out of an academic or psychological interest in magic.
+**Mages join the Mysterium** to proactively seek out the [[Mystery|Mysteries]], out of an academic or psychological interest in magic.
 They also join out of a desire to withdraw from Sleepers and chase arcane insight as far as it will go, or to preserve magic within a hostile Fallen World.
 Lastly, they join to travel the world while being assured they’ll get a decent reception in whichever Caucus they land.

 ## Core Beliefs